Common Name: Common Baby's Breath

 Provincial Designation: Noxious

-Common baby's breath is native to Eastern Europe and Western Asia and was most likely introduced to North America as an ornamental in the 1800s.
+Common baby's breath is native to Eastern Europe and Western Asia and was most likely introduced to North America as an ornamental.

 Common baby's breath has escaped cultivation sites and invaded pastures and rangeland where it alters habitats and reduces native biodiversity.